Pictorus-Labs/pictorus-rs/DEVELOPMENT.md

 ## Publishing a new version

 We generally follow the [Rust publishing guidelines](https://doc.rust-lang.org/cargo/reference/publishing.html).
+Eventually it would be nice to automate some of this process to reduce the number of manual steps required (could try something like [cargo-release](https://crates.io/crates/cargo-release)).
 A general outline of the process is as follows:

 1. Update the version(s) in the `Cargo.toml` file in each crate that will be published.
 1. Update the CHANGELOG.md file for each crate with the changes made since the last version.